magicblock-labs/.github/profile/README.md

 ## **Magicblock** ✨

-Magicblock is an infrastructure provider for composable, on-chain mobile games.
+Magicblock is an framework for on-chain games on Solana/SVM.
 We believe in open-source, in making no compromise between composabliity/UX and we are deeply committed to bring on-chain games into the mainstream.

 This Github hosts all our open-source experiments and production-ready tools.